fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 # Bob says hello!
 # => nil
 ```
 In our example above, on `lines 1-7`, we define a `Robot` class.
-This `Robot` class has access to two instance methods - an `initialize` method with a `name` parameter which is called on instantiation of an object from the `Robot` class, and a getter instance method that returns the object passed as an argunent to the `@name` instance variable.
+This `Robot` class has access to two instance methods - a private `initialize` method with a `name` parameter, called on instantiation of an object from the `Robot` class, and a public getter instance method that returns the object passed as an argunent to the `@name` instance variable.

 On `lines 11-13`, we define a `say_hello` method in the `main` scope (i.e. it is defined outside of a custom class).
 In order to make `say_hello` accessible to objects instantiated from the `Robot` class, we need to add the `public` keyword above the `say_hello` method definition, as methods defined in the `main` scope are private (i.e. they are otherwise inaccessible to objects of custom classes).
 As such, we are able to call the `say_hello` method on the object instantiated from the `Robot` class, per `line 16`.
+Without the `public` keyword, our program would raise a `NoMethodError`, on account of a `private` method being called on the `Robot` object referenced by local variable `r`.

 ### Explain how Symbol#to_proc works.
 Similar to how we can convert blocks to `Proc` objects in a method definition, the `Symbol#to_proc` instance method allows us to apply a method that does not take an argument to each element of a collection.